AbiAb1/Jobicy/README.md

-# Jobicy: Remote Job Listing
+# Jobicy: Remote Job Listing API
 ### Description

 Jobicy is a job seeker platform that allows users to search for available remote job listings based on keywords.
 It fetches job data from an external API and displays the results in real-time on the interface.
 Each job listing includes important details such as job title, company name, industry, type of job, location, job description, and company logo.